AidanNelson/LiveLabBroadcaster/README.md

 touch db-cert.pem
 touch db-key.pem

-# start the development servers
+# start the development server
 npm run dev

+# open a second terminal window for the realtime server
+# install all dependencies for the websocket server
+cd server
+npm install

+#start that server from the root of the project
+cd ..
+npm run start-server

 # You should now be able to access the venue from your web-browser at http://localhost:3000/

 ```